xandout/lightsail-vpn-sqlserver/tf/README.md

 # Terraform

-# It is NOT required to use this TF as long as you have 2 LS VMs to point ansible at.
+# It is NOT required to use this TF as long as you have 2 Ubuntu 18.04 VMs to point ansible at.
 This is just a helper project.

 ## Issues!!!